Vice News Tonight: History

 In August 2017, Vice News Tonight received attention after its coverage of the Unite the Right rally, entitled Charlottesville: Race and Terror, went viral after HBO's decision to put the entirety of the episode for free for all to view on YouTube.
 CNN's Brian Stelter declared the coverage to be Vice News Tonights "breakout moment."
 The segment earned Vice News Tonight a 2017 Peabody Award for News coverage.

 On June 10, 2019, HBO announced it would be cancelling Vice News Tonight and severing its seven–year partnership with Vice Media.
-In mid-August 2019, Viceland (now Vice on TV), a basic cable network joint venture between Vice Media and A&E Networks, announced it was picking up Vice News Tonight.
+In mid-August 2019, Viceland (now Vice TV), a basic cable network joint venture between Vice Media and A&E Networks, announced it was picking up Vice News Tonight.
 It premiered on March 4, 2020 at 8 p.m.
-ET/PT and will run an hour instead of the half-hour length while on HBO.
+ET/PT and would run an hour instead of the half-hour length while on HBO.
+Vice News Tonight aired on Vice TV Thursday nights at 10 p.m.
+ET/PT, for a full hour.

 Format

 In a statement, Vice Media said that Vice News Tonight is a news program with "no ads, no anchors, and no censors."

 A typical episode uses a mix of voiceovers, graphics and video packages to dive into national and global news, technology, the environment, economics, and pop culture.
 The program is devoted to the idea of not using on-air news anchors.

-Episodes can be modified hours before airtime to accommodate more-newsworthy segments, and the show can go live if necessary.
+Episodes could be modified hours before airtime to accommodate more-newsworthy segments, and the show could go live if necessary.

+Later episodes leaned into in-depth, immersive, longer format documentary style pieces from the field.
+Segments on a single topic generally range from 10–25 minutes or longer.

 Release and accessibility

-Each episode is available on Vice News' website one week after it premieres.
+Each segment from the show is available on Vice News' YouTube site after its premiere on Vice TV.
 Episodes during time the show was on HBO were available on HBO Go and HBO Now the day after they aired.
-The show has also designed with touch-screen capabilities, so viewers watching on HBO's digital platforms can pull up related documents, graphs and charts within episodes.
+The show has also designed with touch-screen capabilities, so viewers watching on HBO's digital platforms could pull up related documents, graphs and charts within episodes.

 In Canada, the series debuted on October 10, 2016 with broadcasts on Viceland, and moved to MuchMusic after Viceland shut down.

 In Australia, the series is broadcast on SBS Viceland.